 - Attempting to pass a car on a two-lane undivided road

-The injuries caused by a head-on collisions can be severe, and the ramifications of those injuries can persist for a victim’s entire life, in some cases.
+The injuries caused by a head-on collision can be severe, and the ramifications of those injuries can persist for a victim’s entire life, in some cases.
 Common types of injuries include whiplash, internal organ injuries, and neck injuries.
 Victims can also endure spinal cord injuries, which can require repeated surgeries over many years and can cause paralysis in some victims.
 Because the likelihood of serious injury after a head-on collision is so high, and the ongoing need for medical care can be so great, it’s very important to speak with an attorney who can represent your interests in obtaining compensation as early on as possible after the accident.

 Compensation for Those Injured in Head-On Collisions